Elmore Leonard: Personal life

-Writing style
+Style and influence

 Commended by critics for his gritty realism and strong dialogue, Leonard sometimes took liberties with grammar in the interest of speeding the story along.
 In his essay "Elmore Leonard's Ten Rules of Writing" he said: "My most important rule is one that sums up the 10: If it sounds like writing, I rewrite it."
-He also hinted: "I try to leave out the parts that readers tend to skip."
+He also said: "I try to leave out the parts that readers tend to skip."

-Elmore Leonard has been called "the Dickens of Detroit" because of his intimate portraits of people from that city, though he said, "If I lived in Buffalo, I'd write about Buffalo."
-His favorite epithet was one given by Britain's New Musical Express: "the poet laureate of wild assholes with revolvers".
-His ear for dialogue has been praised by writers such as Saul Bellow, Martin Amis, and Stephen King.
+Leonard has been called "the Dickens of Detroit" because of his intimate portraits of people from that city, though he said, "If I lived in Buffalo, I'd write about Buffalo."
+His favorite epithet was given to him by Britain's New Musical Express: "the poet laureate of wild assholes with revolvers".
+His ear for dialogue has been praised by writers such as Saul Bellow and Martin Amis.
 "Your prose makes Raymond Chandler look clumsy," Amis told Leonard at a Writers Guild event in Beverly Hills in 1998.
-Stephen King has called him "the great American writer."
+Stephen King called Leonard "the great American writer."
 According to Charles Rzepka of Boston University, Leonard's mastery of free indirect discourse, a third-person narrative technique that gives the illusion of immediate access to a character's thoughts, "is unsurpassed in our time, and among the surest of all time, even if we include Jane Austen, Gustave Flaubert, and Hemingway in the mix."

-Leonard often cited Ernest Hemingway as perhaps his most important influence, but at the same time criticized Hemingway for his lack of humor and for taking himself too seriously.
-Still, it was Leonard's affection for Hemingway, as well as George V. Higgins, that led him to will his personal papers to the University of South Carolina, where many of Hemingway's and Higgins' papers are archived.
+Leonard often cited Hemingway as his most important influence but also criticized his lack of humor.
+Still, it was Leonard's affection for Hemingway, and for George V. Higgins, that led him to will his personal papers to the University of South Carolina, where many of Hemingway's and Higgins' papers are archived.
 Leonard's papers reside at the university's Irvin Department of Rare Books and Special Collections.

-Leonard in turn had a very strong influence on a generation of crime writers that followed him.
-His obituary in USA Today named George Pelecanos, Michael Connelly, Dennis Lehane, and Laura Lippman.
+Leonard in turn had a very strong influence on a generation of crime writers that followed him, among them George Pelecanos, Michael Connelly, Dennis Lehane, and Laura Lippman.

+Anthony Lane praised Leonard's ear for dialogue, comparing him to Dickens and Evelyn Waugh: Leonard can make do with a single letter, or a blank where a letter is meant to be.
+"What in the hell's a Albanian?," a guy named Clement asks in Chapter 4 of City Primeval (1980).
+Typesetters may have pounced upon what they took to be a typo, but Leonard never misheard.
+In that respect, as in others, he was less like Hemingway—of whom he was a fan, and to whom he was often compared—than like Dickens, another city kid with his nose and ear to the ground...
+One proof of literary genius, we might say, is a democratic generosity toward your mother tongue—the conviction that every part or particle of speech, be it e'er so humble, can be put to fruitful use...